|

 visible tattoos.

-I've seen cases where an employee reveals a tattoo at a company softball game to
+There have been cases where an employee reveals a tattoo at a company gathering

-the horror and disgust of their manager, who, in turn, find other reasons to
+or event like a softball game or a barbeque in view of their manager, who, in turn, finds other reasons to

 terminate the employee.
 If you live in an employment "at will" state,